-- (2) A person who holds an approval under section 601VBB that is in force for a specified period may apply to extend that period by lodging with ASIC an application that sets out the person's reasons for making the application. - Note: For fees in respect of lodging applications, see Part 9.10. - (3) ASIC must give the application to the Minister as soon as possible. - (4) The Minister may grant the application if the Minister is satisfied that it would be in the interests of the licensed trustee company and its clients for the application to be granted. - (5) If the Minister grants the application, the Minister must: - (a) give written notice of the extension to the applicant; and - (b) specify the extended period during which the approval remains in force (which may or may not be the period the applicant applied for). - (6) If the Minister refuses the application, the Minister must give written notice of the refusal to the applicant. - (7) As soon as practicable, the Minister must arrange for a copy of a notice of extension under this section to be:
+- (2) A person who holds an approval under section 601VBB that is in force for a specified period may apply to extend that period by lodging with ASIC an application that sets out the person's reasons for making the application. - Note: For fees in respect of lodging applications, see Part 9.10. - (3) ASIC must give the application to the Minister as soon as possible. - (4) The Minister may grant the application if the Minister is satisfied that: - (a) in the case of a licensed trustee company-it would be in the interests of that company and its clients for the application to be granted; or - (b) in the case of a proposed licensed trustee company-it would be in the interests of that company and its clients for the application to be granted were that company a licensed trustee company.